 We also believe that a significant factor in our ability to close acquisitions will be the attractiveness of our Class A common stock as consideration for potential acquisition candidates.
 This attractiveness may, in large part, be dependent upon the relative market price and capital appreciation prospects of our Class A common stock compared to the equity securities of our competitors.
-The recent volatility in the market price of our Class A common stock could materially adversely affect our acquisition program.
+The recent levels of the market price of our Class A common stock has affected and could in the future materially adversely affect our acquisition program.